 The boat festival is one of the ancient festivals of Kerala.
 The people of Kerala have an unparalleled love of boats, which is why such festivals are regularly organized in Kerala.
 This boat festival is popularly known as Boat Festival.
 On the day of the boat festival, a series of boat races are organized in large numbers, and the winners are awarded prizes, the popular sports boat festival of Kerala attracts not only the country but the whole world with its special showable magnetic force. .
 A beautiful and wonderful sight of a boat decorated with a garland of flowers looks like a bride.
 Some of the popular trophies here are Nehru Trophy Boat Race, Champakulam Mool Boat Race, etc. Also, some of the big water festivals include Palpadad, Poonamada Lake, and Pilapada Water Festival.

-One of the ancient festivals of Kerala, Vishnu Mahotsav is famous for fireworks and colorful exhibitions.
-Also known as the Vishnu festival, the Vishnu festival is celebrated as a New Year festival for the Malayalee population of the state.
+One of the ancient festivals of Kerala, Vishnu Mahotsav, is famous for fireworks and colorful exhibitions.
+Also known as the Vishnu festival, the Vishnu festival is celebrated as a New Year’s festival for the Malayalee population of the state.
 It is celebrated in the month of April.
-It is the biggest festival of the year, on this day the practice of Kanya Kanal is famous all over Kerala, in this practice it is believed that the fate of the coming year depends on what is seen in the morning on this day.
-It is celebrated with great pomp in Kerala and the enthusiasm of the people is to be seen, as well as money is distributed to the young members on the day of this festival, which is seen in many different aspects, of this festival.
-The most beautiful scene is considered to be at night, on this day fireworks are fired.
+It is the biggest festival of the year, and on this day the practice of Kanya Kanal is famous all over Kerala, In this practice, it is believed that the fate of the coming year depends on what is seen in the morning on this day.
+It is celebrated with great pomp in Kerala, and the enthusiasm of the people is to be seen, as well as the fact that money is distributed to the young members on the day of this festival, which is seen in many different aspects, of this festival.
+The most beautiful scene is considered to be at night, when fireworks are fired.

-Pongal Festival is one of the famous festivals of Kerala, this ten-day festival is mainly performed by women.
+Pongal Festival is one of the famous festivals of Kerala, This ten-day festival is mainly performed by women.
 All types of castes come together and enjoy this festival without any discrimination.
-It is also given an example of unity, this festival is celebrated on the day of Bharani Day in the Malayalam month of Makaram Kumbham i.e. at the end of February according to the English calendar.
+It is also given as an example of unity, this festival is celebrated on the day of Bharani Day in the Malayalam month of Makaram Kumbham, i.e. at the end of February according to the English calendar.
 This festival is usually celebrated by women in honor of the temple of Goddess Parvati in Thiruvananthapuram city.
-Various dishes are prepared as prasad on this day and they are offered to Goddess Parvati, in which many items made of rice and banana are world famous.
+Various dishes are prepared as prasad on this day and they are offered to Goddess Parvati, in which many items made of rice and bananas are world famous.